CERT-Polska/karton/docs/task_headers_payloads.rst

 * ``headers_persistent`` from current task
 * ``headers`` from current task (least important)

-Following these rules: persistent headers are propagating to the whole subtree and always override other headers with the same key.
+Following these rules: persistent headers propagate to the whole subtree and always override other headers with the same key.